Ali-al-hanafi/Job-Portal/README.md

 Field Validations	No field can be blank or whitespace-only Only Employer Can Modify Jobs	No cross-access between employers

-These are enforced in validation.js, employer.js, and candidate.js.
+These are enforced in login
+.js, employer.js, and jobs.js.